Home

 Final Yield and other yield metrics can serve as baseline scores (Measure Phase) and final scores for Six Sigma projects (Control Phase).
 The baseline score does not have to be a z-score and often this yield metrics are easier for team and other company employees to relate with and understand.

-IF there is known rework and it is significant to your team and company success, then throughput yield and rolled-throughput yield are better metrics.
+If there is known rework and it has a significant to your team and company's success, then Throughput Yield (TPY) and Rolled Throughput Yield (RTY) are better metrics.

 Other Process Yield Metrics